gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 ## Source code

-The source code of this example of Tamagotchi Battle smart contract and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/tamagotchi-battle](https://github.com/gear-foundation/dapps/tree/master/contracts/tamagotchi-battle).
+The source code of this example of Tamagotchi Battle program and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/tamagotchi-battle](https://github.com/gear-foundation/dapps/tree/master/contracts/tamagotchi-battle).

-See also an example of the smart contract testing implementation based on `gtest`: [gear-foundation/dapps/tamagotchi-battle/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/tamagotchi-battle/tests).
+See also an example of the smart program testing implementation based on `gtest`: [gear-foundation/dapps/tamagotchi-battle/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/tamagotchi-battle/tests).

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.